thekavikumar/love-simple-ui/README.md

 import { component } from "love-simple-ui";
 ```

 Once you've imported the library, you can use any of the components it contains.
-For example, to use the ShoppingCard component, simply add the following line to your code:
+For example, to use the PrimaryButton component, simply add the following line to your code:

 ```js filename="App.js" {1,6} copy
 import { PrimaryButton } from "love-simple-ui";